ScottGCode/EmployeeTracker/README.md

 ## Description

 I wanted to create an interface that allows non-developers to easily view and interact with information stored in databases.
 As a business owner it would be helpful to have an easy way to work with the information in your company database.
 I wanted the application to allow a business owner to view and manage the departments, roles, and employees in a company so that they can organize and plan their business easier.
 This content management system (CMS) is a command line application that will manage a company's employee database, using Node.js, Inquirer and MySQL.
 I learned and practiced the use of prepared statements to handle MySQL queries.
+The ASCII was made using Cfonts.

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")